-''Synchronicity has nothing to do with order, but everything with chaos.’
+'Synchronicity has nothing to do with order, but everything with chaos.'

 Iwert’s experience in architectural design allows him to question three dimensional space, transforming ‘reality’ into two dimensional representations and fold-out two and a half dimensional sculptures showing condensed parallel realities.

 In his Kaleidoscopic views weightlessness is introduced to condense architecture and space into parallel worlds, tackling curiosity and thereby questioning our surroundings.
 In his paper sculptures human (inter)actions are reduced to their extreme minimum for a maximum of expression.
+His photography is an act of obsessive compulsive observing, themed under oco*.
+He can't help but see, an obsessive collector of fragile fragments, knowing everything can be different in an instant.

-He actively uses photography, model building and paper sculptures as a research and documenting tool in his work with students at Hasselt University, in scenography and as an independent artist, reflecting visually on human interactions, architecture, our natural environment and self. (cv/pdf)
+He actively uses photography, model building and paper sculptures as a research and documenting tool in his work with students at Hasselt University, in scenography and as an independent artist, reflecting visually on human interactions, architecture, our natural environment and self.

 (FRAG)# stories questioning our presence, for real augmented gazing;